-The functional currency of the companies in Poland (Sopharma Poland Z.O.O. (in liquidation) and Sopharma Warsaw SP.
-Z.O.O. is the Polish Zloty, of the subsidiary TOO Sopharma Kazakhstan - the Kazakhstan Tenge, of the subsidiaries in Ukraine (PAO Vitamini, OOO Sopharma Ukraine) - the Ukrainian Hryvnia, of the subsidiaries in Serbia (Sopharma Trading d.o.o., Pharmachim EOOD) - the Serbian Dinar.
+The functional currency of the companies in Poland (Sopharma Poland AD - in liquidation, and Sopharma Warsaw SP.
+ZOO) is the Polish zloty, for the subsidiary TOO Sopharma Kazakhstan - the Kazakh tenge, for the subsidiaries in Ukraine (PAO Vitamini, OOO Sopharma Ukraine) - the Ukrainian hryvnia, for the subsidiaries in Serbia (Sopharma Trading D.o.o., Pharmahim EOOD, Pharmanova D.O.O.
+Sopharmasi D.o.o. and Apothecary Institution (AU) Great Pharmacy) - the Serbian dinar, for the subsidiary

+Sopharma Rus OOO - the Russian ruble, for the subsidiaries in Belarus (SOOO Brititrade, ODO SalusLine, OOO Tabina, OOO Bellerophon, OOO Ne Ska, OOO Fitobel, OOO AlfaApteka, OOO DabradzeyaPharm and BOOO SpetsApharmatsiya) - the Belarusian ruble.
 For the purposes of the consolidated financial statements, the financial statements of the subsidiaries abroad are restated from the functional currency of the respective subsidiary to the presentation currency (BGN) adopted for the consolidated financial statements, whereas: